nikrays/zapret2/docs/manual.en.md

 ### Firewall integration

 If the OS uses a firewall management system, conflicts may occur between it and zapret.
-Most commonly, these manifest as race conditions—a competition over who populates the rules first or clears the other's rules.
+Most commonly, these manifest as race conditions-a competition over who populates the rules first or clears the other's rules.
 This leads to chaos: sometimes it works, sometimes it doesn't, or only one component functions, making the overall state unpredictable.
 Race conditions usually happen with iptables because it uses shared tables. nftables generally avoids these issues since each application uses its own table.
 However, if the firewall management system decides to flush the entire ruleset, a race condition will still occur.

 If you encounter race conditions or conflicts, the best solution is synchronization.
 Disable `INIT_APPLY_FW` in the [config](#config-file) file; this prevents the `start` command scripts from launching the firewall and creating a conflict.
 Next, determine how to trigger a third-party script to apply additional rules once your system's primary firewall is up.
 This script should be `zapret2 start_fw`.
 You can also integrate `stop_fw` and `restart_fw` in a similar fashion.
 Alternatively, you can take the opposite approach: use the `zapret` firewall initialization as a base and utilize [firewall hooks](#config-file) to trigger your system's firewall management commands.
 Ensure that your firewall management system does not overwrite or wipe the `zapret` rules.